Towster15/ImageVideoDateSorter/readme.md

 ## TODOs

-1. Implement multithreading to improve the speed of image moving
-2. Implement a way for the user to be notified of broken images or AAE files that either couldn't be moved or are broken
+1. Implement a way for the user to be notified of broken images or AAE files that either couldn't be moved or are broken
-3. Fix the odd AAE handling

 ## Dependencies